CORE-cer/CORE/docs/developers/README.md

 ## Architecture of the CoreServer

 The following figure describes the arquitecture of CoreServer.
+(Not updated, figure in development)

 ![UML Diagram](imgs/architecture.png)